 File Permission

 A three-digit number regulates the file permission.
 The first number regulates the permissions for the “user”; this is the website’s administrator.
 Several people can have administrator rights.
 The second number regulates the permissions for the “Group”; this includes the other users of your website, for example, editors, contributors, or other user roles.
-The last number describes the rights for “World,” which includes every other person on the Internet who accesses your site.
+The last number describes the rights for “World,” which includes everyone on the Internet who accesses your site.

 It is crucial to understand that these file permissions refer to the actual website; you, as the site owner, can adjust these permissions at any time via FTP / cPanel and never lose real access.